george-sp/android_develop_training/04. Building Apps with Graphics & Animation/02. Displaying Graphics with OpenGL ES/README.md

 After you define shapes to be drawn with OpenGL, you probably want to draw them.
 Drawing shapes with the OpenGL ES 2.0 takes a bit more code than you might imagine, because the API provides a great deal of control over the graphics rendering pipeline.

+#### Applying Projection and Camera Views
+Learn how to use projection and camera views to get a new perspective on your drawn objects.

+This lesson describes how to create a projection and camera view and apply it to shapes drawn in your GLSurfaceView.

+In the OpenGL ES environment, projection and camera views allow you to display drawn objects in a way that more closely resembles how you see physical objects with your eyes.
+This simulation of physical viewing is done with mathematical transformations of drawn object coordinates:
+- _**Projection** - This transformation adjusts the coordinates of drawn objects based on the width and height of the [GLSurfaceView](https://developer.android.com/reference/android/opengl/GLSurfaceView.html) where they are displayed.
+Without this calculation, objects drawn by OpenGL ES are skewed by the unequal proportions of the view window.
+A projection transformation typically only has to be calculated when the proportions of the OpenGL view are established or changed in the [onSurfaceChanged()](https://developer.android.com/reference/android/opengl/GLSurfaceView.Renderer.html#onSurfaceChanged(javax.microedition.khronos.opengles.GL10, int, int)) method of your renderer.
+For more information about OpenGL ES projections and coordinate mapping, see [Mapping Coordinates for Drawn Objects](https://developer.android.com/guide/topics/graphics/opengl.html#coordinate-mapping)._
+- _**Camera View** - This transformation adjusts the coordinates of drawn objects based on a virtual camera position.
+It’s important to note that OpenGL ES does not define an actual camera object, but instead provides utility methods that simulate a camera by transforming the display of drawn objects.
+A camera view transformation might be calculated only once when you establish your [GLSurfaceView](https://developer.android.com/reference/android/opengl/GLSurfaceView.html), or might change dynamically based on user actions or your application’s function._